 Other ways to make use of sequence data

 One might also argue that there are other uses of sequencing and functional genomic data, such as microbiome sequencing, that I have neglected.
 With these “other omics”, the idea to use population-scale functional genomics or microbiome sequencing for prediction.
 The same logic applies.
 If these data are supposed to bring predictive benefits to animal breeding, they will have to pay for themselves; and currently, they are viciously expensive.
-One interesting feature of other omics is that they serve as high-dimensional phenotypes as well as genomic information — as opposed to SNP chip genotypes that are just genotypes, a microbiome sample or an epigenomic sample may also contain useful information about the environment.
+Other omics serve as high-dimensional phenotypes as well as genomic information — as opposed to SNP chip genotypes that are just genotypes, a microbiome sample or an epigenomic sample may also contain useful information about the environment that may be useful for management or environmental monitoring.
+Further, high-dimensional omic phenotypes might be useful for predicting traits of animals that are difficult to measure, such as feed efficiency.
+Whether such omic prediction is more affordable than measuring the trait itself will obviously depend on the trade-off between prediction accuracy and costs.
 Still, it is difficult to see how the economy of on-farm use of other omics will work out within the foreseeable future.
 If it is hard to convince a farmer pressed for money to genotype their cows, it appears impossible to justify metagenome sequencing.

 One might argue that I have excluded the most important task of livestock genomics: to identify causative variants that are directly useful for genome editing or marker-assisted selection.
 For monogenic traits, causative identification is a feasible (as discussed by (Georges et al., 2019) and evidenced by the programme at any animal genetics conference) and useful for veterinary medicine and management of defects in breeding programs.
 These applications also have a more favourable costs and benefits because, potentially, one needs to sequence only a few cases and controls, rather than target the whole population, and generate functional data from a candidate gene in some relevant tissue — a study more akin to traditional experimental biology.